-T&E 2: ZetTrans will support all schools in Shetland to update or produce a School Travel Plan.
+T&E 2: SIC supported by ZetTrans will assist all schools in Shetland to update or produce a School Travel Plan.
 Timescale: medium term.

-T&E 3: ZetTrans will set up (or support the setup of) adult cycle training and walking groups.
+T&E 3: ZetTrans will set up (or support the set-up of) adult cycle training and walking groups.
 Timescale: medium term.

 T&E 4: ZetTrans will investigate options and feasibility of providing access to bikes and e-bikes across organisations, private sector employers, residents and/or visitors.
 Options could include provision through ZetTrans or through a third party provider on the car-club model.
-Timescale: feasibility in the medium term, delivery in the longer term.
+Timescale: feasibility in the short term, delivery in the medium term.

-T&E 5: ZetTrans will discuss with Police Scotland the feasibility of introducing "operation close pass" in Shetland to educate drivers on passing cyclists at a safe distance or take further action as appropriate.
+T&E 5: SIC and ZetTrans will discuss with Police Scotland the introduction of "operation close pass" in Shetland to educate drivers on passing cyclists at a safe distance or take other action as appropriate.
 Timescale: initial discussions in the short term.

-T&E 6: ZetTrans deliver training sessions or material to staff and elected/board members on sustainable transport, and liveable town and settlement.
-Timescale: short term, then ongoing
+T&E 6: ZetTrans will deliver training sessions or material to staff and board members/elected members on sustainable transport, and liveable towns and settlements.
+Timescale: short term, then ongoing.